jsingh41/jsingh41.github.io/_posts/2020-01-19-women_who_tri.md

 image: assets/images/10.jpg
 ---

+I chanced upon this [book](https://www.goodreads.com/book/show/31922028-women-who-tri) while browsing through the fitness section of the Mountain View Library.
+I loved every moment of this book.

 _“If you can’t fly, then run.
 If you can’t run, then walk.
 If you can’t walk, then crawl.
 But whatever you do, you have to keep moving” - Martin King Luther Jr._

 # Excerpt